 Provide a one paragraph abstract so that readers who are not specialists in the subject will understand the purpose, results, and impact of your project.

-Francisella tularensis is a pathogenic bacterium that is the causative agent for tularemia, which can be fatal in both humans and other animals.
-To work with this bacterium in a research laboratory setting, we use a live vaccine strain (LVS), which has been attenuated and is unable to cause disease in humans.
-F. tularensis has three homologs of the small ribosomal protein, bS21.
-One of these homologs, bS21-2, is of interest to the Ramsey lab as it plays an important role in virulence, the bacteria’s ability to cause disease.
-However, we do not yet understand the mechanisms of regulation of the bS21 homologs.
-This project aimed to uncover more information about regulation of bS21-2, building on preliminary data from the Ramsey lab which suggested that bS21-2 may be autoregulating.
-Specifically, this project assessed whether the activity of the promoter or the 5’ UTR sequence of the rpsU2 gene, which encodes bS21-2 in F. tularensis, is responding to the presence of the bS21-2 protein.
-The promoter and the 5’ UTR are, at a basic level, two different regulatory sequences that are before the gene of interest, rpsU2.
-We investigated this question through construction of reporter gene fusions of these upstream regions to lacZ and completion of β-galactosidase assays in strains with and without bS21-2.
-The results of this assay did not validate the previous findings, as there was no meaningful difference in LacZ protein activity between our two strains.
-Due to this discrepancy, we looked at the rpsU2 RNA abundance using real-time PCR, as this was the method used in the preliminary research.
-The data showed 7-fold more RNA abundance in the strain without bS21-2, suggesting that bS21-2 is auto-regulating at the level of transcription.
-Because there is a difference at the transcript level but no difference in protein activity, we hypothesize that there is an unknown mechanism of regulation happening post-transcriptionally.
+Francisella tularensis is a pathogenic bacterium that is the causative agent of the disease tularemia, which can be fatal in humans and other animals.
+To work with this bacterium in a research laboratory setting, we use the live vaccine strain (LVS), which is attenuated and does not cause disease in humans.
+The genome of F. tularensis encodes three homologs (versions) of the small ribosomal protein, bS21.
+One of these homologs, bS21-2, is of interest to the Ramsey lab because it is important for virulence, the bacteria’s ability to cause disease.
+However, we do not know what factors lead to production of bS21-2.
+This project aimed to uncover more information about regulation of bS21-2, building on preliminary data from the Ramsey lab which suggested that the bS21-2 protein may repress its own production by reducing the amount of messenger RNA produced from the gene that encodes bS21-2, rpsU2.
+Specifically, this project assessed whether the activity of the promoter or the 5 untranslated region (UTR) sequence of the rpsU2 gene is responding to the presence of the bS21-2 protein.
+The promoter and the 5 UTR are two different regulatory sequences that precede the gene of interest, rpsU2.
+We investigated this question through construction of reporter gene fusions of these upstream regions to the gene encoding β-galactosidase, lacZ, and completion of β-galactosidase assays in strains with and without bS21-2.
+We found no meaningful difference in β-galactosidase activity between our two strains, which did not validate the previous findings.
+Due to this discrepancy, we compared the lacZ mRNA abundance from our reporter fusion cells that either contain or lack bS21-2 using real-time PCR, as this was the method used in the preliminary research.
+The data showed 7-fold more lacZ mRNA in the strain without bS21-2, suggesting that the presence of bS21-2 is leads to reduced amounts of mRNA.
+Because there is a difference of mRNA but no difference in protein activity, we hypothesize that there is an unknown mechanism of regulation happening post-transcriptionally; further research is necessary to validate these results and identify this unknown mechanism .

 Outcomes: